 Regardless of the country in which your personal data is processed, we undertake necessary measures to ensure that your personal data is protected with a high level of security that is appropriate to the risks associated with the processing and maintain physical, electronic, and procedural safeguards to protect it.

-1) Right to access.
+8.1 Right to access

 You have the right to access your personal data.
 This means that you have the right to get an extract from the register detailing Finshark’s processing of your personal data.
 Finshark shall, upon request of an extract from the register, provide you with a copy of the processed personal data and information about the processing.

-2) Right to rectification/correction.
+8.2 Right to rectification/correction

-You have the right to get your personal data corrected if it is inaccurate, incomplete, or misleading, and the right to restrict processing of the personal data until it is changed
+You have the right to get your personal data corrected if it is inaccurate, incomplete, or misleading, and the right to restrict processing of the personal data until it is changed.

-3) Right to restriction of processing.
+8.3 Right to restriction of processing

 You have the right to request that the processing of personal data be limited only to processing for certain specific purposes.
 Such right to restriction of processing applies in the following cases:

-3.3) If the personal data is no longer needed for Finshark’s activities, you request that it continues to be stored in case it is needed to make legal claims.
+- If the personal data is no longer needed for Finshark’s activities, you request that it continues to be stored in case it is needed to make legal claims.

-3.4) If you believe that Finshark should delete your personal data but Finshark for some reason is unable to accommodate your request.
+If you believe that Finshark should delete your personal data but Finshark for some reason is unable to accommodate your request.

-4) Right to object and erasure.
+8.4 Right to object and erasure

-5) Right to data portability.
+8.5 Right to data portability

 You have the right in some cases to retrieve the personal data you provided to us and transfer data to another controller, where technically feasible.

-The Swedish Data Protection Authority
+The Swedish Authority for Privacy Protection

 Phone: +46 (0)8-657 61 00

-Postal adress: Integritetsskyddsmyndigheten (Box 8114) 104 20 Stockholm
+Postal address: Integritetsskyddsmyndigheten (Box 8114) 104 20 Stockholm